FlightZero/STARNAV/README.md

 2. Design-agnostic: scripts are designed with maximum flexibility with regards to vehicle design.
 They should work with any craft which is nominally capable of executing the mission.
 3. Accessible: code is well-formatted and commented.
 Comments are written in plain language and clearly communicate intent at every step.
 4. Ethical: inspiration is aknowledged with links.

+#Style Guide
+This is how I'll standardize my code.
+I've tried to fall in line with what other community members seem to be converging on for Kerbal Script, but I'll use my own conventions where I think it helps with clarity/ readability/ my personal understanding.
+-Indents: one space.
+-Variables: descriptive, under_score
+-Names:
+  -programs: One or two-word. "program.ks"
+  -programs with parameter: Two word. "launch_to.ks"
+  -functions: two word, preceded by "f_". "f_info_screen"
+  -variables: two word. "lower_case"
+-Brackets:
+           IF x THEN {
+            action.
+          }